There is no Chronic Fatigue Syndrome test done by a regular doctor which gives a clear diagnosis.

 I had private blood tests for CFS/ME vitamin and mineral deficiencies at Biolab in London, UK.

 Biolab has been consistently recommended to me.
+But please know that other labs are available.

 Biolab tests available include: